Pips Answer for Monday, October 20, 2025

 The 'Greater than 4' spots were the next anchors; I saved my 5s and 6s for those.
 The 'Equals' regions are always fun because they act like a mirror—once you know one side, you know the other.
 I finished by slotting the [4,4] and [4,5] pieces into the remaining gaps.

-Nyt Pips hard answer for 2025-10-20
+NYT Pips hard answer for 2025-10-20

-Answer for 2025-10-20
+Complete answer for 2025-10-20 (Hard)

 Finally, the Hard puzzle by Heidi Erwin was the real brain-buster.
 The 'Unequal' region was massive, covering seven cells.
 Since dominoes only go up to 6, a seven-cell unequal region means every single value from 0 to 6 must be used exactly once.
 That's a huge hint!